Diet Soda and Artificial Sweeteners

 Confession time: as a little kid (maybe six or seven), I would steal packets of Equal from the kitchen and eat the aspartame inside.
 My mom would find the remains under the couch cushions.
 For as long as I can remember, I’ve always like artificial sweeteners.
 My favorite drink as a kid was Diet Pepsi.
 Even at a young age, I didn’t care for the sugared colas.
 I actually preferred the sugar free versions.
 When it came to dieting, I always figured I was in the clear with my Coke Zero.
 But recently I decided to give it up.
 While there seems to be no consensus on whether or not artificial sweeteners are harmful, there’s absolutely nothing showing that they’re beneficial.
 So I figure, better safe than sorry.

 A Brief History of Artificial Sweeteners

-The use of artificial sweeteners dates back to Roman times.
+The use of sugar substitutes dates back to Roman times.
 Defrutum was a reduction of grape juice cooked down into a concentrate.
 While it had sugar from the grapes, defrutum also picked up bits of lead from the kettles it was cooked in.
 Lead acetate is naturally sweet, so it made a good sweetener.
 Except that lead is poisonous, which the Romans did not know.
-So from the very beginning, we find that This was perhaps not the best start to the story of artificial sweeteners.
+This was perhaps not the best start to the story of artificial sweeteners.